SEARCHING YOUR FAMILY'S PAST

 NEWSPAPERS: WEEKLY

 The three Jefferson County weeklies, all covering different sections of the county, but all filled with local interest and lots of local names are: "The Thousand Islands Sun", published at Alexandria Bay, which includes the old "On the St. Lawrence", once published at Clayton.
 This newspaper covers the northern or river part of the county.
 Microfilms of back issues and a microfilm reader may be found at the "Sun" office on Route 12, just west of the village.
 The "Jefferson County Journal", one of the oldest newspapers in the county, covers the south western section of the county, and is published in Adams.
 It is being indexed and computerized.
 Information is available at South Jeff (see above).
 The third, published in Carthage, also with a long history, is the "Carthage Republican Tribune".
 This covers much of the eastern portion of the county.
-Microfilm files may be available.
+Microfilm files are available.
+The Heritage Room of the Carthage Free Library is constantly adding to its indices of obituaries, and has a well organized local history section, as well as a limited number of local genealogies, some of which are not available elsewhere.
+Click on Carthage Free Library for details.

 WEBSITE

 Be sure to read the HINTS ON USING THE JEFFERSON COUNTY NY GENWEBSITE in order to make full use of this website.
-Two important areas are the Childs pages, giving biographies of early settlers and important people in the county, and the Jefferson County Pioneers, which may put you in touch with others searching your family.
+Important areas are the Childs pages, giving biographies of early settlers and important people in the county, and the Jefferson County Pioneers, which may put you in touch with others searching your family.
 If you are in doubt about the location of a place name, look under POSTOFFICES, JEFFERSON COUNTY PLACE NAMES, and CENTERS OF POPULATION OLD AND NEW.
 The LINKS page holds many possible clues: perhaps your family has a home page listed under FAMILY WEB PAGES.
 When considering web pages, do include collateral families.
 Each family homepage is the individual creation of its owner, and no two are alike in content or design.
+The Sanderson Files, supplemented by the Town Clerk's record of Civil War Servicemen provide tidbits about many of the men who fought in the War Between the States.
+In some cases one can find date and place of birth and mothers' maiden names, items difficult to come by in Jefferson County.

 IN CONCLUSION